wp-plugins/jonradio-display-kitchen-sink/readme.txt

 * Clean up php to meet WordPress coding standards

 == Upgrade Notice ==

+= 2.0.1 =
+Remove error messages when Settings page run on versions of WordPress older than 3.1.0

 = 2.0 =
 Settings page added to provide Troubleshooting information.